bbauska/JS-svg/README.md

   fill: '#181818' });
 </pre>

-Note that we're defining our background's position and dimensions relative to the viewBox, not the viewport.
+<p>Note that we're defining our background's position and dimensions
+relative to the viewBox, not the viewport.
 This keeps our values consistent, as we don't know in advance what size our viewport will be.
-If you run live-server now, you should see a square canvas just a subtle shade darker than the surrounding background.
+If you run live-server now, you should see a square canvas just a subtle shade darker than the surrounding background.</p>

-This will suffice for our template.
-In case you've missed anything earlier or just want to ensure your code is in order, here's the template sketch.js file in full:
+<p>This will suffice for our template.
+In case you've missed anything
+earlier or just want to ensure your code is in order, here's the template sketch.js file in full:</p>

 <pre>
 import { SvJs } from '../../node_modules/svjs/src/index.js';